VPN Demand Surges Around the World

 Date: May 9-15 2023

-VPN demand in Pakistan surged after authorities blocked access to Twitter, Facebook and other social media platforms on May 9 following the arrest of former Prime Minister Imran Khan, which sparked violent protests.[24]
+VPN demand in Pakistan surged after authorities blocked access to Twitter, Facebook and other social media platforms on May 9 following the public outcry over the arrest of former Prime Minister Imran Khan.[24]

 Demand for VPN services spiked by 311% on May 9 compared to the daily average over the preceding 28 days before rocketing to 1,329% above that average on May 10.
 VPN demand remained greatly elevated on May 11 at 1,050% above the daily average.
 While VPN demand has softened in the days since then, it remains on average 673% higher than it was in the period leading up to Khan’s arrest.